 About Deborah Julian’s urban landscape photography… Not all urban or street photography is fine art.
 It all depends on the photographer’s motive.
 Street photography is about narrative, and urban may be static, […]

-Images of New York City brings an angular view to the city, seen through street photography.
-Seeing what’s missed in the rush.
-Balloon Girl (Soho) Up Close, What Does New York City […]
+Images of New York City bring an angular view to urban spaces, seen through street photography.
+Catching what’s missed in the rush.
+Balloon Girl (Soho) by Deborah Julian Up Close, What Does […]